John C. Waldron: Namesake

 Camp Waldron of the Farragut Naval Training Station on Lake Pend Oreille in northern Idaho was named in honor of LtCdr Waldron.
 The camp, designed to house and train 5,000 naval recruits at a time, opened on 8 November 1942.

-The very popular "Waldron Deck" parking structure, named in the Lieutenant's honor, set just south of Soldier Field in Chicago, is the premier location for Bears fans to gather for tailgating on game day.
+The very popular "Waldron Deck" parking structure, named in the lieutenant commander's honor, set just south of Soldier Field in Chicago, is the premier location for Bears fans to gather for tailgating on game day.

 John C. Waldron Bridge (renamed in his honor in 2002) across the Missouri River between Pierre and Fort Pierre, SD.